reactioncommerce/reaction-docs/public-docs/how-to-extend-graphql-to-add-field.md

 ## Extend the schema

-1. If it doesn't already exist, create `/server/no-meteor/schemas` folder in the plugin, and add an `index.js` file there.
+1. If it doesn't already exist, create `schemas` folder in the plugin, and add an `index.js` file there.
-1. If it doesn't already exist, create `schema.graphql` in `/server/no-meteor/schemas` in the plugin.
+1. If it doesn't already exist, create `schema.graphql` in `schemas` in the plugin.
 1. Import the GraphQL file into `index.js` and default export it in an array:

     ```js